-Why Your Eyes Wander When You Read Online
+Why Your Eyes Keep Wandering When You Read (And How to Stop It)

 You're three paragraphs into an article when you realize your eyes have been moving across the text, but you haven't absorbed a single word.
 Your gaze drifted somewhere around the second sentence, and now you're scanning the page with no idea where you left off.